jessegranger/shepherd/README.md

 Files inside the `.shepherd` directory:

-	config - A list of commands to execute at daemon startup. defaults - Will be copied to config by 'shep init'. socket - A unix socket used by the daemon to listen for commands. pid - Contains the pid of any currently running daemon. log - The (default) location to log output from all managed processes.
+	config - A list of commands to execute at daemon startup. defaults - Will be copied to config by 'shep init'.
+This file should be in source control. socket - A unix socket used by the daemon to listen for commands. pid - Contains the pid of any currently running daemon. log - The (default) location to log output from all managed processes.